Veranojoel/DigiHealth-IT342-GO2-Group3/SIA FILES/COMPLETE_DIGIHEALTH_FRS2.md

 **Gaps to MVP:**
 - In-app notification UI and visual indicators | ❌ NOT IMPLEMENTED
 - Event triggers for new appointments and account deactivations | ❌ NOT IMPLEMENTED
-- Integrate doctor Appointments view with live topic updates | ❌ NOT IMPLEMENTED
+- Integrate doctor Appointments view with live topic updates | ✅ IMPLEMENTED

 ---